kippeumjoylee/starter-hugo-academic/content/authors/admin/_index.md

 Hello!
 I am a Ph.D. candidate in the [Department of Economics at the Pennsylvania State University](https://econ.la.psu.edu/).
 My research focuses on the area of **Applied econometrics** and **Industrial organization**, with a particular focus on **networking**.
 I have recently worked on the estimation of knowledge spillovers and network formation in the U.S. interfirm R&D collaborations.

 I will be on the job market for the 2023-24 academic year.
-A draft of my job market paper will be available soon <i class="fa-solid fa-circle-nodes"></i>.
+A draft of my job market paper will be available soon <i class="fa-regular fa-circle-nodes" style="color: #3a7ae9;"></i>.

 My CV is available [here](https://kippeumlee.com/uploads/CV_KippeumLee.pdf).
 Reach me at kul598@psu.edu.